achetverikov/APAstats/README.md

 - plotting - pointrange plots with optional within-subject CIs; breaks-computing functions for Tufte-like plots
 - misc - drop.empty.cols to drop empty columns from df, mymean and mysd for means and SDs without NA, lengthu for length(unique(x))

+## Disclaimer

+Everything is provided as is, contributions are welcome, authors of borrowed functions are mentioned in functions descriptions.